jbcoe/polymorphic_value/draft.md

 ## Introduction

 The class template, `polymorphic_value`, confers value-like semantics on a free-store allocated object.
-An `polymorphic_value<T>` may hold a an object of a class publicly derived from T, and copying the polymorphic_value<T> will copy the object of the derived type.
+A `polymorphic_value<T>` may hold a an object of a class publicly derived from T, and copying the `polymorphic_value<T>` will copy the object of the derived type.

 ## Motivation: Composite objects